AstroTech-666/AstroTech-666/README.md

 Let’s work together to create a future where technology and sustainability thrive hand in hand. 🌿💡

-Astrotech | 'The future is quantum, and so is our planet’s potential.'
+'The future is quantum, and so is our planet’s potential.'
 ---